 Plan to spend around an hour exploring the interiors and climbing the walls for different viewpoints of the city.

-Pro tip: Try and time your visit around sunset!
+Pro tip: Try to time your visit around sunset!
 The panoramic views are spectacular.

 Ride The 28 Tram